obimbasmart/CatBoost-Road-Accident-2015/README.md

 ![alt text](https://github.com/Smartify-Tech/CatBoost-Road-Accident-2015/blob/main/images/casualites_by_junction_details.png?raw=true)

-Considering the conditions of the road surface, we could deduce that 72.5% of the accidents on UK, 2015, occurred on a Dry road while Wet, damp, Frost, ice and other factors contributed to 27.5%.
-This shows that road surface condition isn't the major cause of road accidents in UK, 2015
+At first glance its easy to attribute most of the accidents, to conditions that are present on the road surface, like wet, damp, frosty or iced surfaces but insight from the data shows that 72.5% of accidents occurred on Dry road surface.
+While other surface conditions amounted to just 27.5%..This reveals that road surface condition's isn't really the major cause of road accidents in the UK in 2015.

 ![alt text](https://github.com/Smartify-Tech/CatBoost-Road-Accident-2015/blob/main/images/accident_by_surface_condition.png?raw=true)